Anatomy of a Teenage Heartbreak

 Here are the best ones of all: “You completely enrapture me.
 As long as you want me, I will be faithful and loyal to you.
 You are wonderfully perfect.”
 And lastly, “Since I first met you, my mind is constantly preoccupied with images and thoughts of you.
 I never thought anyone would be able to affect my brain so drastically.
 I would be perfectly content to spend the rest of my life with you.
 If I lived to be 3 billion years old, I could never grow tired of you.
 I hope our romance continues forever, and I envision and dream of many great times together.”

 Those words committed on paper had me believing him, trusting him, having faith in him and our relationship; and I so believed in our love that it seems that my entire world revolved around it.
 At the time, I was not a student of psychology, and did not comprehend the hormonally-driven fickle workings of the teenage male brain and heart.
 For me it was true love, and it was forever.
 Always an insecure girl, when I was with him, or reading his writings, my self-esteem began to blossom, just as my looks did at the same time.

 The forever he spoke of only lasted until he went off to college, while I was still stuck in high school; and he found so many new pretty fish in the sea.
-He was itching to date others, especially one specific girl who pursued him, and our relationship was breaking down into monumental fights over his wish to be free.
+Especially with the goading of his mom, who thought I was not “Good Enough”, he was itching to date others, especially one specific girl who pursued him.
+Our relationship was breaking down into monumental fights over his wish to be free.
 And then one day, a year into our romance, he made his move to break loose.
 He broke up with me over the phone.
 (I heard from mutual friends that he immediately started dating a girl at his college.)
 It was a blow so crushing, so overwhelming; and mixed with jealousy, and sometimes anger and rage.
 I was so easily disposed of AND replaced!